guiferviz/guiferviz.github.io/_posts/2020-04-09-uranium-00-introduction.md

 optimizations techniques and the machine code generation of a well now compiler, making your language as fast as C in an easy way.

+In practice, C is not used for that purpose.
-In practice, as we will see later, the language used for the IR is a language created specifically for that purpose.
+As we will see later, the language used as IR is a language created specifically for that purpose.

-Using the concept of IR we "only" need to build a frontend that translate from our own language to the IR and we will be able to compile to machine code from which we have a backend.
+Using the concept of IR we "only" need to build a front end that translate from our own language to the IR and we will be able to compile to any machine architecture from which we have a back end.
-In the same way, if we are designing a CPU, we can write a backend for that CPU and we will have a compiler for all the languages from which we have frontends.
+In the same way, if we are designing a CPU, we can write a back end for that CPU and we will have a compiler for all the languages from which we have front ends.

 <figure id="figure05" style="text-align: center">
 <img src="/assets/images/2020_04_09_frontend_backend_multi.svg"
-     width="500"
+     width="700"
-     alt="Multiple frontends, one optimizer block and multiple backends." />
+     alt="Multiple front ends, one optimizer block and multiple back ends." />
 <figcaption>
 Figure 5: Using an IR we can reuse the different components of the compiler.
 <br />